 "She was instructed in relation to a complex discrimination and whistle-blowing case in which we acted for the Claimant.
 The Claim was a high value claim and involved complex issues relating to future losses.
 Alice was highly responsive, extremely thorough and was strong tactically in the face of an aggressive defence.
 I would have no hesitation recommending Alice as counsel in complex employment tribunal litigation." - Sara Frisby, Consultant Solicitor, Morgan Russell

 "Her style of cross examination effectively undermines the Claimant’s case without alienating the Tribunal by being overly aggression.
 Client friendly and a number one choice for tricky discrimination claims." - Associate, City Law Firm

-Recent examples of Alice’s work in 2017 are as follows:
+Examples of Alice’s work are as follows:

 Alice has extensive experience of dismissal claims and related employment rights, regularly appearing in complicated claims before the Employment Tribunal and Employment Appeal Tribunal.
 Many of Alice’s claims involve redundancy or some other substantial reason dismissals and/or whistleblowing.

-Alice regularly advises clients on the enforcement of restrictive covenants and implied contractual terms providing early advice aimed at reducing the likelihood of costly injunction or other proceedings.
+Alice regularly advises clients on the enforcement of restrictive covenants and implied contractual terms providing early advice aimed at reducing the likelihood of costly injunctive or other proceedings.
 She has also advised on the impact of garden leave provisions on restrictive covenants, the duty of fidelity, trust and confidence and fiduciary duties.

 Alice regularly advises and represents both employees and employers on commercial aspects of employment work including:

 Alice has represented employers, unions and individuals in relation to industrial relations and collective consultation requirements relating to TUPE and redundancy.
-Recent cases of interest include:

 Scholarships from Inner Temple